 Outdoor swimming experiences

 For a bit of fun (and charity fundraising), you can take part in the annual north sea dips organised by the Lions in Scarborough (New Year's Day Dip) and Whitby (Boxing Day Dip).
-Plus new for 2018, take part in the Castle Swim Series at Castle Howard (21 July), with 5km, 2.5km and 1 mile swim options.
+2019 sees the second round of the Castle Swim Series at Castle Howard (20 July), with 5km, 2.5km and 1 mile swim options.
 Part of the annual Castle Howard Triathlon, swimmers and triathletes get exclusive use of the lake.

 Scarborough Surf School offers coasteering, a combination of adventure swimming along sea cliffs, exploring gullies, caves, and rock formations, traversing the lower level sea cliffs on foot above deep water, and climbing the cliffs to different jumping locations, anywhere from 1–10m high.